MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 This contains initialized constants.
 They must be placed in ROM.

-## The linker script ld.cfg
+## The linker script prog/ld.cfg
 This script is taken from <https://cc65.github.io/doc/customizing.html> and modified slightly.
 Refer to the documentation at
 <http://cc65.github.io/doc/ld65.html> for full details.

-Other than placing the segments correctly in memory, the linker script additionally defines extra symbols that are accessible to the startup code, see e.g.  lines 32, 33, and 37 of ld.cfg.
+Other than placing the segments correctly in memory, the linker script additionally defines extra symbols that are used by the startup code, see e.g.  lines 38, 39, and 47 of prog/ld.cfg.

-Lines 74-79 of ld.cfg define the symbol \_\_STACKSIZE\_\_.
-This is because the C runtime uses its own stack space in RAM (as opposed to the processor stack in page 1).
-This is because the stack is used to pass arguments to functions and these arguments can have arbitrary sizes.
+Lines 97-102 of ld.cfg define the symbol \_\_STACKSIZE\_\_.
+This is because the C runtime uses its own stack space in RAM (as opposed to the processor stack at address 0x0100).
+This is because the C-stack is used to pass arguments to functions and these arguments can have arbitrary sizes.

-## Startup code prog/crt0.s
+## Startup code prog/lib/crt0.s
-Line 3 exposes the symbols \_init and \_exit.
+Line 3 exposes the symbols init and \_exit.
 The former is referenced in the file prog/vectors.s.
 The latter symbol is currently not used.
-Line 4 import the symbol \_main, which is the C runtime program entry point.
+Line 5 imports the symbol \_main, which is the C runtime program entry point.

-Line 18 marks the beginning of the \_init.
+Line 18 marks the beginning of init.
 The main responsibility is to:
-* setup the C program stack (lines 24-30)
+* Setup the C program stack (lines 24-30).
+* Initialize the C-stack for function arguments (lines 32-38).
-* clear the BSS segment (line 35)
+* Clear the BSS segment (line 43).
-* initialize the DATA (line 36) segment
+* Initialize the DATA segment (line 44).
-* call the main() function (lines 39-42).
+* Call the main() function (lines 47-50).

-Upon exit, the CPU enters an infinite loop in lines 44-50.
+Upon exit from the main() function, the CPU enters an infinite loop in lines 55-59.

+Interrupts (IRQ and NMI) are currently not supported, so they just return immediately, see lines 61-67.

+The startup code references a number of function, e.g. zerobss and copydata.
+These functions are implemented elsewhere.
+I've chosen to use the existing runtime libraries provided by the cc65 toolchain.
+This runtime library depends on the platform.
+The platform we're building is basically a bare-metal platform, no features other than keyboard input and VGA output (both yet to be implemented).
+Therefore, we copy the default library from cc65/lib/none.lib to prog/none.lib.
+This library contains several useful functions, including zerobss and copydata, as well as functions to support the cc65 ABI.

+It also contains a version of the startup code crt0.s, that must be replaced by our own.
+This is taken care of in lines 22-31 of Makefile, where we make our own copy of none.lib and modify the copy.

 ## Reset button